valtido/sentry-docs/src/collections/_documentation/clients/php/usage.md

 &nbsp;
 ## Handling Failures

-The SDK attempts to minimize failures, and when they happen will always try to avoid bubbling them up to your application.
+The SDK attempts to minimize failures.
+When failures happen, the SDK will always try to avoid bubbling them up to your application.
 If you want to know when an event fails to record, you can use the `getLastError` helper:

 ```php
 if ($sentryClient->getLastError() !== null) {